Intreecom/robotlb/tutorial.md

 ping 10.10.1.4
 ```

-Then do the same thing for the second agent server replacing it's address with the one you want.
+Then do the same thing for the second agent server replacing its address with the one you want.
 I will go with `10.10.255.2/18`.

-By the way, if you want to get more info about how connection between cloud network and vSwitch works, you can follow this tutorial:
+By the way, if you want to get more info about how the connection between the cloud network and vSwitch works, you can follow this tutorial:
 https://docs.hetzner.com/cloud/networks/connect-dedi-vswitch/

 ### Deploying agents

-Finally, we got to a part when we deploy agent nodes.
-For doing so, we will use another bash script.
+Finally, we got to a part where we started deploying agent nodes.
+To do so, we will use another bash script.

-I will create a user `k3s` similarly as we have done for control-plane nodes, but you can use `root` if you don't want it.
+I will create a user `k3s` as I have done for control planes, but you can use `root` if you don't want it.

 ```bash
 #!/bin/bash